 Semester parking permits are available for purchase approximately three weeks prior to the start of the new semester.

 Yes, the parking grace period will last approximately one week beginning the first day of the semester.
-For fall 2014 semester, parking enforcement begins August 25, 2014.
+See above for exact dates.

-No. The only way to purchase a semester parking permit is through this new online process.
+No. The only way to purchase a semester parking permit is through the online process.

 Each college has identified several specific computers on their campus that will allow students to apply for the parking permit, then print out a voucher that is payable at the cashier's office.
 Upon payment, the student will receive a 7-day temporary parking permit that can be used until the permanent parking permit arrives at the student's home address.